AmeyaShahane/Stocky/README.md

-# StockyBlocky:
+# StockyBlocky 04/15/2019:
-* For this project, I am using the Open Frameworks ofxBox2d library to create stock graphs based on the Quandl API.
+* For this project, I have used the Open Frameworks ofxBox2d library to create stock graphs based on the Quandl API.
 I will also use ofSoundPlayer and ofImage for this project.

 # Rules: